Knowinnovation/resources/_ideas_lab_guides/Letter to Selection Panel.md

 <p>
 Thank you for agreeing to be a reviewer for < event title >.
 Selecting the participants for this event is integral to the event's success.
 The application deadline is < date >.
 Shortly thereafter, you will be forwarded applications to review.
 Following the review period, the selection meeting will take place on < date >.
 <p>
-You will score the applicants based their answers to the [SampleApplicationForm six key questions found here].
+You will score the applicants based their answers to the [six key questions found here](SampleApplicationForm six key questions found here).
 Using the following rubric, you will be asked to rate applicants for a blend of an innovative, transdisciplinary mindset; intellectual curiosity and flexibility; and the ability to play as equal, collegial, enthusiastic team-players.
 <p>
  * **4 HIGHLY PROMISING** – has all of : a) an innovative bent, b) theme-relevant expertise and c) positive personal attributes; should bring special value
  * **3 PROMISING** – is strong on two of the three areas with an allowable weakness in the third; good promise overall if a little lackluster in some areas